 Use a few different flight comparison sites to find the best options.
 Once you’ve found your ideal flight using the comparison sites it’s a good idea to look for that flight on the airline’s website as it may be cheaper to book with them direct.
 Be sure to tell your airline about any dietary or special assistance requirements when you book.

 To work out where to stay, think about what’s best for you – it may be a hotel, a self-catering villa or apartment, a hostel, a mobile home, or something else.
 Read reviews from trustworthy sources, such as Lonely Planet, The Telegraph Travel section and professional travel journalists and bloggers, and ask your family and friends for recommendations.
 When you find the right place see if they have a website as booking direct may be cheaper than going through a booking site.

 Pay for your trip by credit card so that you have the protection of the Consumer Credit Act – but pay your credit card bill off each month in order to avoid fees.

-If you’re travelling within the EU and you’re a UK citizen, apply for a free GHIC card, which replaced the EHIC when the UK left the EU.
+If you’re travelling within Europe and you’re a UK citizen, apply for a free GHIC card, which replaced the EHIC when the UK left the EU.
 This gives you free or reduced cost healthcare in Europe.
 If you click on a link which asks you to pay for this card, you’re in the wrong place – don’t be tricked into paying for it!

-Make sure that you have comprehensive travel insurance which covers your destination and any planned activities.
+Make sure that you have travel insurance which covers your destination and any planned activities.
 Have your insurance in place from when you book, just in case there’s a problem and you aren’t able to travel.
 That way you’ll have cancellation cover in place.

 That’s it, those are my top tips – wherever you go, I hope that you have a great trip!